Cleaning Business Guide 2025: Build Your Service Empire

 Getting Started & Business Setup

-The cleaning industry is recession-proof and growing, with the market expected to reach $330 billion by 2025.
+The cleaning industry is recession-proof and growing, with the market expected to reach $330 billion by 2025 according to the Bureau of Labor Statistics.
 Whether you're looking for a side hustle or building a full-scale operation, cleaning businesses offer excellent profit margins and predictable recurring revenue.

 Why Start a Cleaning Business?